We need some definitions and theorems to discuss about the coloring.

 Definitions

-- A graph is is $k$-coloring if each vertex is assigned to exactly one of $k$ colors.
+- A $k$-coloring assigns each vertex to exactly one of $k$ colors.

-- A coloring is proper if no two adjacent vertices are assigned to the same color.
+- A coloring is proper if no two adjacent vertices share the same color.

-- A graph is so-called $k$-colorable if it has a proper $k$-coloring.
+- A graph is $k$-colorable if it has a proper $k$-coloring.

 Theorems